Logging into the CMS

 - Log in using these credentials:

-- Username: your Upstate username (the first part of your email address)
+- Username: your Upstate username (the first part of your email address - type in all lowercase)

 - The main Web CMS window appears.